Meetup-Trendly/trendly-server/README.md

 The logger-middleware module logs the request method processes and request urls and returns next to continue on in the promise chain.

+---
 ### Limitations

-To use this app - it is assumed that the user has familiarity with the tech and frameworks listed below.
+This app is developed with a backend only - future versions of this app will include a user interface with signup/login capabilities.

+---

 ### Code Style

 Standard JavaScript with ES6

+---

 ### Tech/Framework used